FATEMEfati/Online_Shop_backend/README.md

 - Discount management (CRUD operations for discounts)
 - RESTful API for front-end integration
 - Secure and scalable architecture
+- Dockerized for easy deployment and environment consistency

 ## Technologies Used